JonHarrison/bootstrap-portfolio/README.md

 * Wrote JS for updating copyright for current year
 * Wrote JS for appending language icons as CSS could only add a single icon in ::after
 * Good time management is essential
+* To use bootstrap you need to be able to count to 12 ;)

 ## Wireframe image